-Despite significant advances in cancer screening and innovative treatments, there remains a significant global disparity in risk factors, prevalence, incidence and mortality across the world.
-These variations are further impacted by social and economic development and local healthcare landscapes.
-Cancer care should not be determined by who you are or where you live: this inequity must be addressed urgently.
+Despite significant advances in cancer screening and innovative treatments, patients have different experiences of risk factors, prevalence, incidence and mortality across the world.
+These variations are further impacted by local healthcare landscapes.
+Cancer care needs to be accessible to all, and this needs to be addressed urgently.

 This is why we collaborate with governments, global organisations, public authorities, healthcare professionals, patient groups and civil society, to name a few, to create tailored solutions that can truly address patient and health system needs and enable rapid and equitable access to medical innovation.

-Such a gap in care has long been present in the Philippines, which has a population of over 110 million on more than 7,000 islands, making the geographic challenges of delivering care uniquely challenging.
+Delivering consistent cancer care in the Philippines is challenging, as it has a population of over 110 million on more than 7,000 islands, making the geographic challenges of delivering care uniquely challenging.
 Many people do not have timely access to healthcare - from screening to diagnosis to treatment - and are frequently diagnosed at a late stage.
 This has a very real impact and contributes to the fact that approximately 11 women die each day in the Philippines from cervical cancer.

 As part of our commitment to fostering progress in screening, early diagnosis and early treatment, with the ultimate goal of helping improve outcomes for people with cancer, Roche, along with many other like-minded partners, played an active role in contributing to the design and implementation of Europe’s Beating Cancer Plan, including the update of the Screening Recommendations in Europe.
 Following the European Commission's proposal to strengthen cancer prevention through screening and early detection, the Council of the European Union adopted a new approach on cancer screening, with an ambitious aim to help ensure that 90% of the EU population who qualify for breast, cervical and colorectal cancer screenings are offered such screening by 2025.
 The new approach also calls for extending screening programmes to prostate, lung and, under certain circumstances, gastric cancer, in a stepwise approach.